Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Scalable Strategy Optimization and Noise Generation

 \subsection{Optimizing Banded Toeplitz Strategies}

-In this section, we explore another technique that is even more scalable, while only sacrificing a small amount in terms of expected error.
+We now explore another technique that is even more scalable, while only sacrificing a small amount in terms of expected error.
 Our key idea is to restrict attention to the special class of \emph{banded Toeplitz strategies}.
+This design decision was inspired by manual inspection of the optimal dense strategies, observing that they exhibit a near-Toeplitz structure.
 By exploiting the special structure of this class of strategies, we can evaluate the objective function using only $O(n \cdot b)$ time and $O(n)$ space, and scale strategy optimization up to and beyond $n \approx 10^6$, as we show below:

 \begin{prop}[Banded Toeplitz Expected Total Squared Error] Let $\bftheta \in \mathbb{R}^b$ be Toeplitz coefficients, such that $\bfC(\bftheta)_{ij} = \bftheta_{i-j+1}$, and let $\bfw = \bfC(\bftheta)^{-1} \mathbf{1} $.
 The expected total squared error is equal to: